chengchengcode/FAST-data-reduction/README.md

 * IDL code to correct the velocity into Local Standard of Rest Velocity: *dopplerfast.pro*; python code is included in the ipynb file in ON-OFF mode.

+* FAST calibration file can be downloaded here: https://fast.bao.ac.cn/cms/category/telescope_performence_en/noise_diode_calibration_report_en/ The noise information data are ascii files, with interesting format.
+So I have to write a code to load the data in *Load-FAST-Calib.ipynb*

 ## Obs by Tracking mode.

 I use the tracking mode for long time integration to the target smaller than one beam.